danillouz/dans.garden/content/index.md

 Hi, I'm Dan.
 I'm a self-taught software developer from the Netherlands.
 My background is in aviation, but I decided to make a career switch from commercial pilot to developer in 2012.
 I currently work at [Framer](https://www.framer.com/) as a backend engineer, where I help build and scale the global hosting backend and infrastructure.

-Besides coding and airplanes, I also like reading books (especially fantasy), eating delicious pastries, salsa dancing (I'm not very good, but it helps burn off all those pastries) and riding my bike (I mean bicycle, but bike sounds cooler).
+Besides coding and airplanes, I also like reading books (especially fantasy), eating delicious pastries, salsa dancing (I'm not very good, but it helps burn off some of those pastries) and riding my bike (I mean bicycle, but bike sounds cooler).

 ## Digital garden?